 The right to impartiality means that, if possible, the Principal arranges for another teacher to conduct the investigation and to present a full report on the facts of the case and any other relevant information to the Principal.
-The Principal could then take a view about whether the pupil did engage in the behaviour and the sanction, based on the report.
-However, this procedure is difficult to implement in a primary school where staff have responsibilities and time constraints, and may need the support of the Principal.
+The Principal can take a view about whether the pupil did engage in the behaviour and the sanction, based on the report.

 In St. Joseph's NS, the Principal often helps support teachers who are dealing with disciplinary issues.
-However, when the student's alleged behaviour is such that there is a possibility of suspension or expulsion, the Principal may ask, if the circumstances allow, the Deputy Principal, or another teacher, to conduct the investigation, and then present a full report to the Principal.
-This may prove impossible if the Principal has been involved with a class or pupil at an earlier stage.
+However, when the student's alleged behaviour is such that there is a possibility of suspension or expulsion, the Principal may ask, if the circumstances allow, the Deputy Principal, or other teacher, to conduct the investigation, and then present a full report to the Principal.